What’s Important to Know about Steel Building Codes

-- Current website prices reflect IBC 2015, Wind Exposure B – Call your local building department to confirm your requirements prior to ordering, especially if you are required to obtain a permit.
+We recommend you call your local building department to confirm your requirements prior to ordering, especially if you are required to obtain a permit.

 Types of Loads On Your Steel Building

-Over the years, building codes have become more and more accurate due to life experience in the field of steel building engineering, construction and data collection.
+Over the years, building codes have become more and more accurate due to life experience in the field of steel building engineering, construction, and data collection.
 Together, building codes as revealed by your ZIP code and confirmed by your local building department, along with steel building fabrication technologies, serve to alleviate concerns regarding our safety.
 In order to understand the need for accurate building codes, we begin with a short course about the types of loads put upon a steel building structure.

 Steel, by the nature of its own strength, carries a heavier dead load than a wood frame building…meaning, capacity to carry the weight of its own material alone.
-Steel building structures can carry their own load of framework, wall and roof panels without the use of interior load-bearing support columns for building widths up to 300’ wide.
+Steel building structures can carry their own load of the framework, wall, and roof panels without the use of interior load-bearing support columns for building widths up to 300’ wide.

 The standard minimum collateral load is 0.5 psf which allows for insulation and lightweight lighting to be attached to the ceiling.
 However, if you intend to finish the interior of your building with materials, such as acoustical tile, sheetrock, heavier lighting, sprinkler systems, ductwork, etc., then be sure to note the increased requirements which you have confirmed with your building department.

-In addition to holding its own loads for structural, wall and roof panels, the pre-engineered metal building system must also carry the load of snow, ice, water, wind forces, and seismic factors.
+In addition to holding its own loads for structural, wall, and roof panels, the pre-engineered metal building system must also carry the load of snow, ice, water, wind forces, and seismic factors.
 These loads vary by location, of course, as affected by climate and soil conditions throughout the year.
 Over the years, data has been collected for these variables and are built into Metal Building Software (MBS pricing and engineering programs) based on ZIP codes that your broker uses to design and quote your building.

 Roof Snow Load – per Square Foot

 Typical snow loads in the United States range from 4 – 60 lbs depending on precipitation.
-Obviously, in warmer climates there are 0 lb minimum snow load requirements, whereas, in colder states where snow and ice hardly have a chance to thaw before the next storm, roof snow loads can be greater than 60 lbs per square foot.
+Obviously, in warmer climates, there are 0 lb minimum snow load requirements, whereas, in colder states where snow and ice hardly have a chance to thaw before the next storm, roof snow loads can be greater than 60 lbs per square foot.
 In addition, snow tends to drift and accumulate heavier in some spots than others, which is why snow loads are a factor in addition to the standard dead loads of a building.

 Consider this; 1 cubic foot of water weighs approximately 62.4 lbs. (that’s about 7.5 gallons of water).
 According to FEMA Snow Load Safety Guide, “The weight of one foot of fresh snow ranges from three pounds per square foot for light, dry snow, to 21 pounds per square foot for wet, heavy snow.”
 Thus, the weight of 1 cubic foot of ice and snow approaches 62.4 lbs, yet won’t reach this weight if melting occurs.
 This is why maintenance and snow removal still may be necessary during the winter months in your area.
-It’s the build-up which begins to become excessive of the maximum load requirements that your steel building was designed to carry which could potentially invalidate the structural lifetime warranty offered with your building purchase.
+It’s the build-up that begins to become excessive of the maximum load requirements that your steel building was designed to carry which could potentially invalidate the structural lifetime warranty offered with your building purchase.